Asperger syndrome: Screening

 Parents of children with Asperger syndrome can typically trace differences in their children's development to as early as 30 months of age.
 Developmental screening during a routine check-up by a general practitioner or pediatrician may identify signs that warrant further investigation.
 The United States Preventive Services Task Force in 2016 found it was unclear if screening was beneficial or harmful among children in whom there are no concerns.

 Different screening instruments are used to diagnose AS, including the Asperger Syndrome Diagnostic Scale (ASDS); Autism Spectrum Screening Questionnaire (ASSQ); Childhood Autism Spectrum Test (CAST), previously called the Childhood Asperger Syndrome Test; Gilliam Asperger's disorder scale (GADS); Krug Asperger's Disorder Index (KADI); and the autism-spectrum quotient (AQ), with versions for children, adolescents, and adults.
 None have been shown to reliably differentiate between AS and other ASDs.

 Management

 Treatment attempts to manage distressing symptoms and to teach age-appropriate social, communication, and vocational skills that are not naturally acquired during development.
 Intervention is tailored to the needs of the individual based on multidisciplinary assessment.
 Although progress has been made, data supporting the efficacy of particular interventions are limited.

 Therapies

-Managing AS ideally involves multiple therapies that address core symptoms of the disorder.
-While most professionals agree that the earlier the intervention, the better, there is no treatment combination that is recommended above others.
-AS treatment resembles that of other high-functioning ASDs, except that it takes into account the linguistic capabilities, verbal strengths, and nonverbal vulnerabilities of individuals with AS.
-A typical program generally includes:
+Managing ASD may involve multiple therapies that address core symptoms of the disorder.
+While many professionals agree that the earlier the professional support the better, there is no combination that is recommended above others.
+Professional support for ASD varies depending on the individual; it takes into account the linguistic capabilities, verbal strengths, and nonverbal vulnerabilities of individuals.

+Many of those diagnosed with ASD or similar disorders advocate against behavioral therapies, like Applied behavior analysis (ABA) and Cognitive behavioral therapy (CBT), often as part of the autism rights movement, on the grounds that these approaches frequently reinforce the demand on autistic people to mask their neurodivergent characteristics or behaviors to favor a more 'neurotypical' and narrow conception of normality.
+ABA has faced a great deal of criticism over the years.
+Recently, studies have shown that ABA may be abusive and can increase PTSD symptoms in patients.
+The Autistic Self Advocacy Network campaigns against the use of ABA in autism.

+In the case of CBT and talking therapies, the effectiveness varies, with many reporting that they appeared 'too self-aware' to gain significant benefit, as the therapy was designed with neurotypical people in mind.
+In autistic children, specifically, they also report that it is only mildly beneficial in aiding with their anxieties.

+A typical program of professional support generally includes: